trustbridge/intergov/docs/architecture_decision_notes/multichannel_architecture.rst

 to other international agreements.

-While technical standardisation may reduce waste, free countries will always ultimately determine who they share what with, when and how;
+While technical standardisation may reduce waste, free jurisdictions will always ultimately determine who they share what with, when and how;
 and those arrangements will change over time with policy and circumstance.